CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

 ### Description ###

 Multiscale Machine-learned Modeling Infrastructure (MuMMI) is a methodology that the Pilot 2 team has developed to study the interaction of active KRAS with the plasma membrane (and related phenomena) on very large temporal and spatial scales.
-To achieve this, MuMMI cleverly connects a macro model of the system to a micro model using machine-learning-based “dynamic importance sampling” implementing the workflow on world-class supercomputing resources.MuMMI was applied to a different biological system consisting of a new lipid bilayer into which a new type of protein is embedded.
+To achieve this, MuMMI cleverly connects a macro model of the system to a micro model using machine-learning-based “dynamic importance sampling” implementing the workflow on world-class supercomputing resources.
+MuMMI was applied to a different biological system consisting of a new lipid bilayer into which a new type of protein is embedded.

 MuMMI connects biological models of the membrane-protein system on two different scales:

 1. A macro model based on the classical approximation theory for liquids in which 300 proteins (Modeled as single-particle beads) move around on a 1x1 &mu;m2 cross section of a perfectly flat (2D) plasma membrane.

-2. A micro model that uses Martini coarse-grained (CG) molecular dynamics (MD) simulations to model a 30nm x 30nm “patch” of the macro model that necessarily contains at least one RAS protein
+2. A micro model that uses Martini coarse-grained (CG) molecular dynamics (MD) simulations to model a 30nm x 30nm “patch” of the macro model that necessarily contains at least one RAS protein.

 ### Software workflow